AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-48059-merchants-cannot-save-the-match-product-by-rule-for-categories-attribute.md

 ## Issue

-Merchants cannot save the "[!UICONTROL Match product by rule]" for categories attribute in Visual Merchandiser.
+Merchants cannot save the "[!UICONTROL Match product by rule]" for categories attribute in [!DNL Visual Merchandiser].

 <u>Steps to reproduce</u>: